 Twenty minutes later, I pulled in to park and get going!
 Timothy, my labradoodle, started whining as soon as the car stopped and I pressed down the emergency brake.
 He knew he was supposed to be getting out soon and thought his whining might remind me.

 Then I saw, rather than remembered, what was on my feet.
 Slippers.
 Sheez.

 There are so many ways to react to a time like this.
 Reasons why, like wagging fingers, get in our space.
 I could be defensive.

 I thought I might complain, but Timothy was already whining.
 Someone had to be the strong one.

 There is a tension between paradigms of any kind.
 An ecosystem of microorganisms vs. the human body, the balance resting keeps with labor, this way with that way – and we know that any side is chaos without the other.
-Some wonder whom could believe in an evil if they don’t believe in God.
-Or, would there ever be rich if there weren’t the poor, an ugly if not for pretty, happiness with out sad?
+Some wonder who could believe in an evil if they don’t believe in God.
+Or, would there ever be rich if there weren’t the poor, an ugly if not for pretty, happiness without sad?
 We could list these through tomorrow if we wanted.

 Today, I think my slippers played their own role in this.
 I choose to react to them with a knowing appreciation toward balance.Self-care tip: Identify what/where your balancers are.
 Questions:

 - Do you think tension is a balancing force?

 - What is helping you maintain tensions necessary for balance?

 - Is identifying them useful to your friendship with yourself?